Battle rages over strategic Syrian town of Saraqeb as humanitarian catastrophe unfolds

 The United Nations said on Thursday the battle was having “catastrophic” humanitarian consequences, with the civilian death toll rising and schools and hospitals destroyed.

-At least 134 civilians, including 44 children, had been killed in February alone, Najat Rochdi, the United Nations’ senior humanitarian adviser on northwest Syria, said in Geneva.
+At least 134 civilians, including 44 children, have been killed in February alone, Najat Rochdi, the United Nations’ senior humanitarian adviser on northwest Syria, said in Geneva.

 Seven children were among 11 people killed when an air strike hit a school in northern Idlib on Tuesday, she said.